 This first part is a recap of what we learned earlier, in Bath Street.

 Henry senior was the son of John and Esther (nee Woolin) and who benefitted in the will of his uncle Henry Carrier who died in 1812.
 By the late 1830’s Henry and his family were occupying premises in Bath Street, part of which had just been built and which included a grocer’s shop, a bonnet shop and a hat shop.
 Behind these (to the east) were the longer-established yard, garden, orchard, stable and hosiery warehouse, all acquired by Henry some ten years earlier.

 By 1855/56 the Carriers held interests in several properties fronting onto East Street as well as those at the top (south end) of Bath Street.
-They also held garden land, orchards, workshops, factories, a lace warehouse and outbuildings behind these properties.
+They also held garden land, orchards, workshops, factories, a lace warehouse, stables and outbuildings behind these properties.

 The other was lived in by Henry Carrier senior and after his death in 1852, by his son Samuel.

 In his (partial) will, dated December 8th 1852, Henry senior bequeathed to his son William, the three properties fronting onto East Street (formerly known as Bull Street) with garden ground behind one of them, two workshops at the bottom of that garden, plus several other buildings in that area.

 However Henry senior had erected one of the Bath Street shops used by his son Joseph, as well as the lace warehouse and a new hosiery factory on land behind the shops.
 In the same will as above, he left those premises to Joseph.